-This activity was approved in our FY 2009 Annual MTW Plan and implemented on October 1, 2009, for recertifications and on January 1, 2010, for all new families.
-Our FY 2019 Annual MTW Plan included authorization to apply this activity to participants of the Veterans Affairs Supportive Housing (VASH) program, and to require minimum rent families to participate in supportive services.
+- FY 2009: Initial Approval.
+The activity was implemented on October 1, 2009, for recertifications and on January 1, 2010, for all new families. - FY 2019: Authorization to apply this activity to participants of the Veterans Affairs Supportive Housing (VASH) program was received from HUD in September 2019.
+That approval, though not granted through the HUD MTW Office, was included in our FY 2019 Annual MTW Plan for informational purposes.